This lovely oven-baked hash is full-on comfort food.

 1 teaspoon black pepper

 Fresh Italian parsley, chopped (optional)

 Preheat oven to 425 degrees.
-Have ready a large nonstick roasting pan.
+Have ready a large nonstick roasting pan (Scanpan roasting pans are my favorite).
 Toss all ingredients, except the parsley, together in the pan.
 Add 1/4 cup water to prevent sticking.

 Roast uncovered for 20 minutes.
 Stir gently, and add another splash or two of water, if vegetables begin to look like they are becoming too dry.
 Continue to roast for another 15 minutes, or until all of the vegetables are tender.